 Though the chances of your child catching a wave and head lice on the same day are somewhat low, there are still a number of factors that could make it easy to catch lice at the swimming pool, so read on for lice-prevention methods related to the swimming pool, and you’ll be able to rest easy at the poolside this summer, knowing you are protecting your child against head lice.

-Swimming Pool Lice Facts:
+Swimming Pool Lice Facts

-Head Lice Can Not Swim-
+Head Lice Can Not Swim

-Water Does Not Kill Head Lice-
+Water Does Not Kill Head Lice

 The likelihood of a louse being transferred through water is highly unlikely.
-According to the Centers for Disease Control and Prevention, a louse underwater would have to be knocked off of a host head and float to the top of the water.
+According to the Centers for Disease Control and Prevention (CDC), a louse underwater would have to be knocked off of a host head and float to the top of the water.
 There it would wait for another host to pop up onto it, where it could grasp the hair and catch a ride.
 This scenario may happen occasionally, but is unlikely.

-#4 Sharing Towels is the Most Common Way Head Lice is Transferred While Swimming
+Sharing Towels is the Most Common Way Head Lice is Transferred While Swimming

-Luckily, your kids are probably already in the habit of avoiding doing this due to the conditions of the pandemic.
-Make sure everyone has their own towel, clearly marked with different defining colors to keep track of them.
-If you are really concerned, wearing a swimming cap is also a viable option to prevent head lice.
+Luckily, your kids are probably already in the habit of avoiding doing this after spending a few years in the pandemic.
+As mentioned above, a great prevention method is making sure everyone has their own towel, clearly marked with different defining colors to keep track of whose towels is whose.

 No, the chlorine does NOT kill head lice, even after extended periods of time.